 - Remove the biscuits from the can and place on a cutting board.
 Cut each biscuit into quarters.

-- Cover the entire surface of the biscuits with the blue cheese and then pour any remaining melted butter on top as well
+- Cover the entire surface of the biscuits with the blue cheese.

 - Bake for 25 minutes.. check on your biscuits at the 20 minute mark .. if the outside is starting to brown but the inside doesn't appear done enough, cover the outer edge of biscuits with strips of tinfoil or parchment paper so that they don't burn while the center continues to cook